g-tejas/toxic-flow/README.md

-# 🪣 Bucketinator
+# ☣️ Toxic Flow

-To generate buckets for VPIN.
+Calculate everything and anything related to VPIN.

 ## Description